cbskanda/Dodge-Game/README.md

 # Dodge-Game
-Dodge the hexagon as the player rotates, stop the movement with a touch.
+Dodge the obstacle as the player rotates, stop the movement with a touch.
 Compete with scores on  leaderboard